-Report the code specifying the range by using the appropriate uppercase code as shown in Table 19.
+Report the code specifying the range by using the appropriate uppercase code as shown in the table below.
 If using a default high range value for SO_2 or NO_x , the correct range code for the analyzer is L. For Hg analyzers, report an analyzer code of H in all cases.
-There are no dual-range requirements for Hg CEMS.
+There are no dualrange requirements for Hg CEMS.